 This article contains affiliate links.
 Retailers will pay us a small commission – at NO cost to you – if you buy anything once you click through.
 We have personally tested ALL of these products during travels on the plains of Africa, beaches of Asia and forests of Central America.
 Whether they contain affiliate links or not.

-What’s the right size for a travel first aid kit?
+What’s the right size for the best first aid kit for backpacking?

 There is no straightforward answer to this.
 If you are packing for a road trip, then a vehicle first aid kit can be a lot bigger than say a hiking first aid kit.
 Under most circumstances, your travel medical kit should be as small and as light as you can get it.
 You also need to ensure that you have what you will actually need.